 Existing floodplain ordinances and building codes with higher standards will work to limit flood risk to future population and property, as long as they are being enforced.
-Future floodplain maps and models are anticipated to be updated with higher resolution data, the best available data, and advanced modeling techniques in the future.
-Applying higher standards and using flood hazard data that reflects current and future developed conditions should translate into improved protection of life and property from flood hazards.
+Future floodplain maps and models are anticipated to be updated with higher resolution data, the best available data, and advanced

 Areas without flood maps and models or with outdated maps and models are at a greater danger of increased flood risk in terms of future population and property development within the floodplain.
 Entities need comprehensive and updated maps to direct development away from flood-prone areas.
 Local floodplain regulations with higher standards need to be adopted and enforced to better reduce the flood risk to future population and property.